muntra-dev/power-bi-server/README.md

 ## Deployment

 Log in to the Azure cloud shell.
-Open Powershell and clone this repo.
+Open PowerShell and clone this repo.

 ```
 git clone https://github.com/muntra-dev/power-bi-server.git